baka-shinji/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests are development, health and environmental economics, currently focused on studying the economic impact of endemic diseases in sub-Saharan Africa.

 interests:
+- Applications to development, health and environmental economics of:
 - Disease modeling
 - Stochastic analysis and control
 - Contract theory